pmarkert/hyperpotamus/README.md

  hyperpotamus first.yml --verbose
  ```

-If it worked, then you should see nothing -- pretty anti-climatic. :)
+If it worked, then you should see nothing-- pretty anti-climatic I know.
+But WAIT!
+There's more! :)

-What did we just do?
-You made a script that requests the webpage specified on the first line and then checks to make sure that the text on the second line
+So what just happened?
+You made a script that requests the webpage specified on the first line and then checks to make sure that the text on the
-appears somewhere on the page.
+second line appears somewhere on the page.

-If you run the script again adding a verbose flag (-v) you will see what hyperpotamus is doing.
+If you run the script again adding a few verbose flags (-vvv) you will see what hyperpotamus is doing.
 The more v's you add, the more output you get.

 ## Some sample scripts
 The hyperpotamus YAML syntax attempts to be as simple and fluid as possible.
 There are lots of syntax shortcuts and sensible defaults -- less is more.

 NOTE: All of these scripts can be found under /examples

-#### Super-simple script `examples/super-simple.yml`
+#### Super-simple script
+examples/super-simple.yml

 ```yaml
 http://www.google.com
 ```